xmadmaxdx/VisionSpeak-AI/README.md

      ```

 2. **Interact with Floating Buttons**:
-   - You'll see two floating buttons at the bottom of the camera feed:
+   - You'll see a floating button at the bottom of the camera feed:
      - **Find**: Click on this button to extract text from the image, send it to the AI for analysis, and hear the AI's response.
-     - **Image-Quiz**: Click on this button to take a screenshot and send it to the AI for image-based analysis.

 3. **Text Extraction**:
    - When you click the **Find** button, the script takes a screenshot of the current frame.
    - The OCR function extracts any text from the screenshot and sends it to the AI for analysis.